stephenjhsu/voting_countdown_app/README.md

 Download the .dmg by itself or run python voting_countdown.py

+## NOTE:

+If using the dmg, you may need to allow permissions for the application:

+System Preferences > Security and Privacy > Open Anyway (for voting_countdown)

 ### Requirements

-- Mac OS
+- Currently only runs on Mac OS

 ## Questions and Comments

-We're actively looking to improve and expand Nodifly - if you have any questions or suggestions, please don't hesitate to reach us at nodiflycontact@gmail.com
+If you have any questions or suggestions, please don't hesitate to reach us at stephen@inspireai.io

 Thank you!